InterDigital loses another round in patent fight

-WASHINGTON (Reuters) - InterDigital Inc, a patent licensing firm, lost an infringement fight over wireless phone technology on Wednesday, as a U.S. appeals court ruled against it.
+WASHINGTON (Reuters) - InterDigital Inc, a patent licensing firm, lost an infringement fight on Wednesday as a U.S. appeals court ruled that wireless phones made by Nokia, since purchased by Microsoft, and ZTE Corp do not infringe on InterDigital patents.

-InterDigital had sued phone maker Nokia and ZTE Corp over patents used in the phones.
-Since the suit was filed, Nokia’s handset business was purchased by Microsoft Corp .

 The U.S. Court of Appeals for the Federal Circuit upheld a decision by the International Trade Commission, which found the patents were not infringed.